 - 3.3.15 This is a fast-track meeting in which a disciplinary warning (up to, and including, a final written warning) is given to an employee. - 3.3.16 It enables faster resolution and closure to a disciplinary matter for the employee and is a less formal meeting than a Formal Disciplinary Hearing.
-Parties in attendance will usually be a senior manager (such as the Case Manager), an HR representative and the employee.
-The employee has the right to be accompanied by a colleague who is a member of Trust staff, or trade union representative.
+Parties in attendance

-- 3.3.17 An Agreed Outcome Disciplinary Meeting will not be appropriate in cases of serious misconduct where the maximum sanction of dismissal may be a consideration, e.g., gross misconduct. - 3.3.18 Prior to the meeting: - The nominated senior manager or an HR representative will contact the employee or their representative to offer the opportunity to proceed through the Agreed Outcome process; - The employee or their representative will be informed of the intended disciplinary sanction to be issued and a brief explanation of the rationale for this level of sanction (full feedback on the findings will be given at the meeting); - Where the employee declines the offer of the Agreed Outcome process recourse to a Formal Disciplinary Hearing will take place. - 3.3.19 At the meeting: - The nominated senior manager will feedback the outcome of the investigation; - The employee will have the opportunity to give a response to the allegations and raise any further mitigation; - If no further issues come to light the nominated senior manager will offer a disciplinary warning; - Where the employee accepts the warning, this will be confirmed in writing with a copy placed on their personal file (template available in the HR Advisory Toolkit).
+3.3.17 An Agreed Outcome Disciplinary Meeting will not be appropriate in cases of serious misconduct where the maximum sanction of dismissal may be a consideration, e.g., gross misconduct.

+3.3.18 Prior to the meeting:

+- The nominated senior manager or an HR representative will contact the employee or their representative to offer the opportunity to proceed through the Agreed Outcome process; - The employee or their representative will be informed of the intended disciplinary sanction to be issued and a brief explanation of the rationale for this level of sanction (full feedback on the findings will be given at the meeting); - Where the employee declines the offer of the Agreed Outcome process recourse to a Formal Disciplinary Hearing will take place.

+3.3.19 At the meeting:

+- The nominated senior manager will feedback the outcome of the investigation: - The employee will have the opportunity to give a response to the allegations and raise any further mitigation; - If no further issues come to light the nominated senior manager will offer a disciplinary warning; - Where the employee accepts the warning, this will be confirmed in writing with a copy placed on their personal file (template available in the HR Advisory Toolkit).
 The employee has the right of appeal; - Where the employee does not accept the warning or appeals against the warning after the Agreed Outcome meeting has concluded, recourse to a Formal Disciplinary Hearing will take place.